retracmp/launcher2/README.md

 - Speedy Downloader that optimises storage using chunked files.
 - WebSocket communication between backend and the launcher, which makes updates live & instant.
+- Very customisable UI, with themes and lots of layout options.

 ## Upcoming Features